realsunil/brainfuck-interpreter/README.md

 A simple brainfuck language interpreter in python

-# Use :
+# How to Use :
 python3 bf_interpreter.py <brainfuck_code_file>

 ## Note:
-0 indicates end of input while giving input
+while giving input, 0 must be entered to indicate the end of input